hamza46awais/dass/README.md

-# Starter-KitV3
-This is the latest version of my starter kit that I will be using from now on to build all my websites.
-It has a completely remade responsive navigation that is much simpler, and easier to edit and customize.

 # Switching between top drop down mobile and and side pop out mobile nav

 I built my mobile navs with a max-width media query so I can make any edits I want to them and not affect the desktop design.
 This also allows me to swap in different code for different mobile styles and animations.
 There is a mobile-nav-options.css file that contains seperate code for top drop down and side pop out.
 They're wrapped in a max-width: 1023px media query.
 Just copy and paste the one you want to sue and it will change the mobile nav from a top drop down to a side pop out one.
 No extra work needed!

-# Simplified dark mode system.

-My previous one had a bunch of messy code that wasn't organized very well, so I simplified it and removed all the classes you don't need.
-I abstracted the toggle code into it's own group and put the core styles in another labeled grouping.
-I also added a new dark mode color palette that is much more modern and better on the eye and not as harsh as the straight blacks I was using before.

 # How to use the dark mode functionality